Evanescent Electron Wave Spin: Evanescent electron wave

 Table~\ref{tab:table1} shows that at higher potential, for example $U=10~\text eV$, the wave number $\zeta_{01}=2.39 \times 10^8$ already approaches the wave number for the infinite quantum well $\zeta_{01}^{\inf}=2.40 \times 10^8$, where zero wavefunction is assumed outside the well

-Therefore, the wavefunctions $\mu_A(\phi ,\rho )$ and $\mu_B(\phi ,\rho )$ inside the quantum well are nearly the same as the wavefunctions in the infinite quantum well, as illustrated by Fig.~\ref{fig:wavefunctionU10}.
-However, contrary to the conventional assumption, the wavefunctions outside the quantum well are diminished but not exactly zero, especially at the boundary for $\mu_B(\phi ,\rho )$, so that the wavefunction continuity is always satisfied.
-The wavefunctions remain significant within a narrow region near the boundary known as the skin depth, but decay rapidly.
-The skin depth becomes narrower as the potential becomes higher, as is the case for an optical field confined in a waveguide~\cite{RefaieSR2023}.
+Therefore, the wavefunctions $\mu_A(\phi ,\rho )$ and $\mu_B(\phi ,\rho )$ inside the quantum well of relatively high potential $U=10~\text eV$ are nearly the same as the wavefunctions in the infinite quantum well, as shown in Fig.~\ref{fig:wavefunctionU10}.
+However, contrary to conventional assumptions, the wavefunctions outside the quantum well are not exactly zero; they are reduced but remain nonzero, particularly near the boundary for $\mu_B(\phi ,\rho )$.
+This nonzero presence near the boundary significantly contributes to the current density, as will be discussed in the next section.
+The wavefunctions remain substantial within a narrow region near the boundary, known as the skin depth, but they decay rapidly beyond this region.
+The skin depth becomes narrower as the potential increases, similar to the behavior of an optical field confined within a waveguide \cite{RefaieSR2023}.

-The above analysis validates the infinite quantum well model to account for the quantum behavior of the electron inside the well.
-However, it also reveals that the evanescent wave diminishes but never vanishes to mathematical zero, circumventing the discontinuity problem at the boundary of the commonly-used infinite quantum well model.